技术与服务热线:400 820 0372

 Measurement of high-frequency drive reactor in operation

-LCR meters, impedance analyzers, and network analyzers are commonly used to measure resistance, capacitance, inductance, impedance, and reactance of electronic components (Table 2).
-As these instruments apply a sine wave of internal signal source to the electronic components to measure the characteristics, they cannot measure the loss and harmonics in an actual operation state.
-In addition, if there is a DC component in the input signal, the input channel of the measuring instrument may be saturated or damaged.
+LCR meters, impedance analyzers, and network analyzers are commonly used to measure the resistance, capacitance, inductance, impedance, and reactance of electronic components (Table 2).
+Because these instruments apply a sine wave from an internal signal source to the component under test, they cannot measure loss and harmonics under actual operating conditions.
+In addition, if the input signal contains a DC component, the input channel of the measuring instrument may be saturated or damaged.

 Need for wide bandwidth and high-speed sampling

 A square wave used for switching includes higher harmonics as well as DC components.
-The level of the nth harmonic is 1/n, and only after the 11th harmonic it goes below -20 dB (1/10).
-For this reason, a square wave measurement requires a measuring instrument with a bandwidth of DC to a frequency 10-20 times of the input signal frequency.
-For instance, a bandwidth of 1-2 MHz or higher is required for a system operating at a switching frequency of 100 kHz.
-In particular, the rising and falling edges of a square wave are steep.
-To accurately measure power values, the square waveform must be accurately converted to digital values, which requires a wide bandwidth and higher speed sampling.
+The level of the nth harmonic is 1/n, and the signal does not drop below -20 dB (1/10) until the 11th harmonic.
+For this reason, measuring a square wave requires an instrument with a bandwidth from DC to a frequency 10-20 times the input signal frequency.
+For example, a switching frequency of 100 kHz requires a bandwidth of 1-2 MHz or higher.
+The rising and falling edges of a square wave are especially steep, so accurately converting the waveform to digital values for power calculation requires wide bandwidth and high-speed sampling.

-On the other hand, if the instrument’s measurement bandwidth is too wide for the measurement target bandwidth, unwanted noise may affect the measurement.
-Depending on the situation, filters or averaging functions should be used appropriately.
+On the other hand, if the instrument's measurement bandwidth is too wide relative to the target signal's bandwidth, unwanted noise can affect the measurement.
+Depending on the situation, filters or averaging functions should be applied appropriately.

 Measurement of high voltage and large current

-As reactors in the fields of power systems and power electronics are high in voltage and large in current, a power analyzer, probe and current sensor with a bandwidth and input range that can accept input of the voltage and current to be measured, and connections and wirings that eliminate noise and measurement errors are required.
-Especially for measuring a reactor driven at high frequency, a sensor capable of measuring from DC is needed because DC components are superimposed.
+Because reactors in power systems and power electronics carry high voltage and large current, the measurement setup needs a power analyzer, probe, and current sensor with a bandwidth and input range that can accept the voltage and current being measured, along with connections and wiring that eliminate noise and measurement error.
+When measuring a reactor driven at high frequency in particular, a sensor capable of measuring from DC is needed, since DC components are superimposed on the signal.

 Measurement under low power factor conditions